Development Lifecycle Trade-offs

 | Feedback speed | Every 2-week sprint | After full build (months) |

-| Scope flexibility | High — backlog is reprioritized continuously | Low — scope locked after requirements phase |
+| Scope flexibility | High, backlog reprioritized continuously | Low, scope locked after requirements phase |

-| Risk discovery | Early — working software each sprint | Late — issues found in UAT or later |
+| Risk discovery | Early, working software each sprint | Late, issues found in UAT or later |

-| Documentation | Lighter, living docs | Comprehensive upfront documentation |
+| Documentation | Lighter, living docs | Heavy upfront documentation |

 | Stakeholder involvement | High and continuous | Front-loaded, then review gates |